Toparvion/jmint/README.md

 + modification can be both extending and altering in relation to target method body;
 + both application and third-party (library) code can be modified.

-:information_source: Internally jMint is a wrapper around [Javassist](http://jboss-javassist.github.io/javassist/) byte code manipulation library.
+:information_source: In a nutshell jMint is a wrapper around [Javassist](http://jboss-javassist.github.io/javassist/) byte code manipulation library.
 The latter is used to compile source code and modify byte code whilst jMint itself exposes developer-friendly interface and preprocesses the input data.
 :warning: jMint is not a hacking tool and therefore doesn't contain any facilities to break the protection of classes (if any).
 It also knows nothing about legal aspects so that before deploying a modified application or library please make sure you do not violate its license.

 ## What is it for?